moneals/addresser/README.md

 parseAddress creates a unique id for all addresses based on the parsed values.
 Currently there is no easy, universal ID available for property addresses and this package should help bridge that gap for developers who need to cross reference property data across multiple data sources.
+An id is generated only if all the address components are present including street address, city, state and zipcode.

 ### getRandomCity